tsykoduk/greg.nokes.name/_posts/2005-04-06-cool-write-up.md

 <blockquote><a href="http://www.spokesmanreview.com/blogs/local/">Blogging in the Inland NW</a>
 The Roost

-<p>The elusive Tsykoduk lives in its own little world where everything is rosy and the gnomes make fresh espresso drinks for everyone.
+The elusive Tsykoduk lives in its own little world where everything is rosy and the gnomes make fresh espresso drinks for everyone.
 They often spell-check the street signs, write notes in the air and dance to 70's tunes.
-You can see them sitting under Bodhi trees, squawking about computers, politics, discordianism and other obtuse angles with the Quantum Ducks, a closely related species.</blockquote></p>
+You can see them sitting under Bodhi trees, squawking about computers, politics, discordianism and other obtuse angles with the Quantum Ducks, a closely related species.</blockquote>